o19s/elasticsearch-learning-to-rank/README.md

 For more information on helping us out (we need your help!), developing with the plugin, creating docs, etc please read [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## Elastic Release Support
-Due to the frequent nature of Elasticsearch release cycles we welcome any assistance in maintaining compatibility as new versions are created.

 We do our best to officially support `*.*.1` releases of Elasticsearch.
 If you have a need for "dot-oh" compatibility or a version we don't support please consider submitting a PR.